COREdenkou/Minimal-BeamSense/README.md

 /_/  /_/_/_/ /_/_/_/ /_/ /_/\__,_/_/  /_____/\___/\__,_/_/ /_/ /_/____/\___/_/ /_/____/\___/

 ```
+It's my final year project and have only been tested on my own environment.
+It's to be expected if you find something not working properly...

 Minimal BeamSense is a lightweight Wi-Fi sensing prototype for coarse indoor state recognition using commodity 802.11ac hardware.
 The project captures compressed beamforming feedback (CBF) / beamforming-feedback-angle-related information from normal AP--STA communication, converts it into fused BFA tensors, and uses a small CNN pipeline to classify simple environmental states.